inityun/CN-VScode-Docs/md/语言/markdown.md

 ## Snippets for Markdown

-There are several built-in Markdown snippets included in VS Code - simply press `kb(editor.action.triggerSuggest)` (Trigger Suggest) and we will give you a context specific list of suggestions.
+There are several built-in Markdown snippets included in VS Code - simply press `Ctrl+Space` (Trigger Suggest) and we will give you a context specific list of suggestions.

 >**Tip:** You can add in your own User Defined Snippets for Markdown.
 Take a look at [User Defined Snippets](/md/定制化/用户定义代码段.md) to find out how.